ScilifelabDataCentre/dashfold/README.md

 Refer to [docker/Dockerfile](docker/Dockerfile) in order to install this app.

+## Usage

+This repo is packeged into a docker image which could be found under `kuparez/dashfold` on docker hub.

 ## Limitations

 - It's really slow.
 On a 32 core CPU it takes about 40 minutes to finish predictions.
 It's really slow for a browser app and the one that you cannot close or disconnect from;